Mamadou Djim Kola: Career

-From 1976 to 1979 he worked as technical director of the Inter-African Film Production Center (CIPROFILM).
-From 1980 to 1989 he joined the CIDC-CIPROFILM.
+From 1976 to 1979 he worked as technical director of the Inter-African Film Production Center (CIPROFILM, Centre interafricain de production des films).
+From 1980 to 1989 he joined their Consortium interafricain de distribution cinématografique (CIDC-CIPROFILM).

 From 1990 until his retirement in 1993, he worked at the Ministry of Information and Culture.

 Djim Kola was well regarded in Burkina Faso and was affectionately known as the 'Dean' by his associates.
 His funeral was well attended by dignitaries including the head of culture at the time, Mahamoudou Ouedraogo.

 In 2000 he was decorated Knight of the Order of Merit of Arts and Letters.
 This was in light of his cinematic achievements and his fight against caste discrimination and xenophobia which are evident in his films.